Nevenall/gulp-bookshelf/docs/devlog.md

 I doubt there will be any good tools to extrapolate a regular font into a variable one.
 Abel doesn't really need to be variable, it's not doing that much.
 Well, more then it should probably.
 I like it as headers, but I wonder if it's too much?
 Should it be the game mechanics font for stunt descriptions and such, and we find another font to use for  headers? that's 3 fonts **and** they are all sansserif. that sounds like a terrible idea.

+## 2.5.2023, danb

+got two levels of headers in the nav, which is good.
+However, something is preserving scroll locations, between pages.
+And, anchor links only work if they are for the page that is loaded.
+Also, we need to decode some of the header titles.